DavidStrada/david-site/content/services/_index.md

 # Services that grow with your business

 Website design, complete web applications, upgrades, user experience, code audits, APIs.
-You name it - I can do it.
+I can do it.